Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: Unconventional Floquet topological phases

-The above topological phase (Fig.~\ref{fig3}) realized by BIS manipulation is an exotic one that {\it cannot} be classified by conventional topological invariants defined for the global bulk.
-The both winding numbers defined to characterize the topology of the 0-gap and $\pi$-gap vanish $W_{0,\pi}=0$, hence the Chern number ${\rm Ch}=W_0-W_{\pi}=0$~\cite{Rudner2013,Zhanglong2020}.
+The above topological phase (Fig.~\ref{fig3}) realized by BIS manipulation is an exotic one that cannot be classified by conventional topological invariants defined for the global bulk.
+The both winding numbers defined to characterize the topology of the 0-gap and $\pi$-gap vanish $W_{0,\pi}=0$, hence the Chern number ${\rm Ch}=W_0-W_{\pi}=0$ [Eq.~\eqref{W_nu}].
 However, this phase features stable counterpropagating edge states in both quasienergy gaps [Fig.~\ref{fig3}(b)], even though the present 2D system has no time-reversal symmetry.
-These edge modes are protected by local topological structures in two distinct Brillouin-zone regions (i.e. valleys) near the $\it\Gamma$ and $M$ points, and are robust against long-range disorders~\cite{Ren2016_review}.
-This renders an anomalous Floquet valley-Hall phase, which is beyond solid-state realizations and also the conventional characterization, but fully captured by the current BIS-boundary correspondence.
+Just like the static valley-Hall phase, the engineered bulk bands are topologically trivial, and the edge modes are protected by local topological structures in two distinct Brillouin-zone regions (i.e. valleys) near the $\it\Gamma$ and $M$ points, and robust against long-range disorders~\cite{Ren2016_review}.
+This renders an anomalous Floquet valley-Hall phase, which is beyond solid-state realizations~\cite{Xiao2007,Qiao2011,Xiao2012,Gorbachev2014,Mak2014} and the conventional characterization, but fully captured by the current BIS-boundary correspondence.